champb-project/Movie-Ratings---Analytics/README.md

 # Movie-Ratings---Analytics

-An analysis of 5000 movies.
-Looking to identify
+An analysis of 5000 movies aiming to identify patterns in ratings, popularity, and genre.

 ## Overview